 To effectively prepare you, CareerFoundry’s Data Analytics Program uses a project-based curriculum to get you working hands-on from the very start in a professional environment.
 It offers unrivaled mentoring from active industry professionals and the Career Services team offers job coaching.

 Once you’ve completed the course, you’ll not only be skilled-up—you’ll have a portfolio of projects, a polished resume, and be ready for interviews.
 And if you don’t have a job within six months of completing the course?
-You get your money back, making CareerFoundry about as safe an investment as you can get.
+Provided you fulfil some clearly stated conditions, you get your money back, making CareerFoundry about as safe an investment as you can get.

 Best for: Non-data analytics professionals looking to supplement their skills.